SSSD/sssd/README.md

 SSSD provides a set of daemons to manage access to remote directories and authentication mechanisms such as LDAP, Kerberos or FreeIPA.
-It provides an NSS and PAM interface toward the system and a pluggable backend system to connect to multiple different account sources.
+It provides an NSS and PAM interface toward the system and a pluggable backend system to connect to multiple different account sources

 More information about SSSD can be found on its project page - https://github.com/SSSD/sssd.